YoushanLiu/ANCC/README.md

     cutdata2_p.py     -> a parallel processing of cutdata2.py

-3. cross-correlation and frequency-time analysis (Ambient Noise Cross-Correlation)
+3. Cross-correlation and frequency-time analysis (Ambient Noise Cross-Correlation)

     It includes the AFTAN to extract dispersion curve.

-4. generating instrument response automatically (makePZfiles)
+4. Generate instrument response automatically (makePZfiles)

-    In makePZfiles folder, you can generate automatically instrument response polezero files using resp2pz.py or makePZs.py once fill a excel sheet based on your project log.
+    In makePZfiles folder, you can generate instrument response polezero files automatically using resp2pz.py or makePZs.py, once fill a excel sheet based on your project log.
 The former can take responses of sensor and DAS into consideration, it will merge them into one PZ file.
 While, the latter only take the response of sensor into consideration, then genertes corresponding PZ files automatically.